johnwinans/raspberry-pi-install/README.md

 # Installing Raspberry PI OS for Embedded Projects

-These are my notes on how I create SD and configure Raspberry PIs for projects that I share on YouTube.
+These are my notes on how I image and configure SD cards for Raspberry PIs to use for projects that I share on YouTube.

-Note: This was last updated on 2026-01-01 (Happy New Year!) to reflect installing Raspberry PI OS Lite (64-bit) Trixie.

 Note that there is a [YouTube Video](https://youtu.be/Mty1iGqhYuU) that discusses this REPO and shows the `rpi-imager` I used as well as how I then edited other configuration settings on the PI after it has booted the first time.

 ## 2026-01-01 Update!

-The version installed here has been installed using `rpi-imager` on a Raspberry PI because I could not get the latest imager to work on my desktop daily-driver.
-Your mileage may vary.
+The version described here is installed by using `rpi-imager` that can be run on any system that supports it.
+I used a leap-frog approach to setting up a PI with a desktop that, in turn, is used to run the latest imager to image an SD card for a headless PI.

-If the latest imager works on your system then use it.
-Else see below how I created an SD on Linux without an imager.
+If the latest imager works on your exisating system then use it.
+Else see below how I created an SD on my Linux desktop without an imager.

-Note that the 64-bit OS version simplifies the install of things like *ICE40 FPGA* development toolchain (some of which is not easily buildable on a 32-bit system.)

-# Format an SD card using rpi-imager 2
+## The chicken & egg problem

-Note that using older `rpi-imager` releases (less than 2.0) don't work properly with Trixie as they do not appear to allow you to actually configure anything and thus leave you in search of a screen & keyboard to configure your PI during the first boot.
-Even so, this method can get you a basic system up and running that you can then configure manually when it boots.
+The older `rpi-imager` releases (less than 2.0) don't work properly with Trixie as they do not allow you to actually configure the installed image.
+But they can be used to get Trixie onto the SD card in a way that you can boot on a PI with a keyboard & display and then configure by filling out the menu prompts that will appear during the first boot.

-## A chicken & egg problem

-You can run the imager on an existing PI that is already running Trixie.

-Starting with a Linux box without the `rpi-imager`, I burned an SD card with a desktop Trixie image using the method discussed below.
+Alternately, you can use any Unix(ish) box to manually copy a bootable desktop image onto an SD card and... boot it on a PI with a keyboard & display and then configure by filling out the menu prompts that will appear during the first boot.

 **WARNING** Doing this incorrectly can instantly, unrecoverably, destroy the filesystem on the machine you are using.
 Do not do this if you don't understand the process!!!!! **DO NOT blindly copy these commands expecting everything will be OK.**